 Section 3.
 Terminology.
 In 1972, the Faculty Senate represented three distinct campuses: UTK, UTIA, and UTSI, however, since that time these campuses have been merged and therefore there is a single UTK Faculty Senate.
-Hereinafter, these are referred to collectively as the "campuses."
-Unless otherwise specified below, the title of chief academic officer refers to the chief academic officers of the campuses, as the same may exist from time to time.

 ARTICLE II.
 Faculty Senate Organization.

 Section 1.
 Members: Number, Classification, Terms of Office, Duties, and Apportionment.